This adoption FAQ is for people adopting animal in the care of NPO CATNIP.

 ” for an explanation as to why we sometimes can’t neuter animals before we re-home them.
 I live a long way from Fukuoka.
 Will you rehome to me?

-It depends how far away you are, and the exact circumstances.
+We have rehomed to Kitakyushu, Nakatsu in Oita prefecture, and various other quite distant places too.
+It does depends a little on how far away you are, and the exact circumstances.
 Feel free to contact us...
 I have been rejected by another rehoming NPO.
 Is it worth applying to you?

 Different NPO's have different policies.
 Particularly about older/younger applicants and people they perceive to be "not stable in their situation".
 So your one year visa might not have impressed them...